 We develop tiny, sustained release, drug delivery products designed to deliver drugs at a controlled and steady rate for months or years.
 We are currently focused on treatment of chronic diseases of the back of the eye utilizing our core technology systems, DurasertTM and BioSiliconTM.
-ILUVIEN, our lead product candidate based on the Durasert technology, is currently under review by the Medicines and Healthcare products Regulatory Agency ("MHRA") in the United Kingdom and certain other regulatory authorities in the EU for the treatment of DME.
-An investigator-sponsored Investigational New Drug ("IND") opened for an injectable insert designed to treat posterior uveitis of the same design as ILUVIEN and an investigator-sponsored trial is ongoing for an injectable bioerodible insert delivering latanoprost to treat glaucoma and ocular hypertension.
+ILUVIEN, our lead product candidate, received a positive outcome from the European Union ("EU") Decentralized Procedure ("DCP") in February 2012 with a determination that ILUVIEN is approvable for the treatment of vision impairment associated with chronic diabetic macular edema ("DME") considered insufficiently responsive to available therapies.
+An investigator-sponsored Investigational New Drug ("IND") is open for an injectable insert of the same design as ILUVIEN designed to treat posterior uveitis, and an investigator-sponsored trial is ongoing for an injectable bioerodible insert delivering latanoprost to treat glaucoma and ocular hypertension.
 Our two FDA-approved products provide long-term, sustained drug delivery to treat other chronic diseases of the retina.

 ILUVIEN.
-We licensed the third generation injectable Durasert insert that delivers the corticosteroid fluocinolone acetonide ("FAC") over a period of up to 3 years to Alimera for the treatment and prevention of eye diseases in humans (other than uveitis).
+We licensed the third generation injectable Durasert insert that delivers the corticosteroid fluocinolone acetonide ("FAc") over a period of up to 3 years to Alimera for the treatment and prevention of eye diseases in humans (other than uveitis).
 This insert is being developed by Alimera under its brand name ILUVIEN.
 Alimera completed two Phase III clinical trials ("FAMETM Study") of ILUVIEN for the treatment of DME, a leading cause of vision loss for people under the age of 65.